1. Output information

-How compiled | Administrative data, survey data and projections methodology |
+How compiled: Administrative data, survey data and projections methodology

 2. About this Quality and Methodology Information report

-This Quality and Methodology Information (QMI) report contains information on the quality characteristics of the data (including the European Statistical System’s five dimensions of quality) as well as the methods used to create it.
+This quality and methodology information (QMI) report contains information on the quality characteristics of the data (including the European Statistical System's five dimensions of quality) as well as the methods used to create it.
+The information in this report will help you to:

-- understand the strengths and limitations of the data
+understand the strengths and limitations of the data

-- learn about existing uses and users of the data
+learn about existing uses and users of the data

-- understand the methods used to create the data
+understand the methods used to create the data

-- reduce the risk of misusing the data
+reduce the risk of misusing the data

 3. Important points

-Projections relate to the usual resident population and do not include people who come to or leave the country for less than 12 months.
+Household projections relate to the usually resident population and do not include people who come to or leave the country for less than 12 months; they are not forecasts and do not attempt to predict the effect of future political and economic changes, or local development policies.

-Since household projections are produced in the same way for all local authorities, they can be used as a common framework for informing local-level policy and planning; they should be seen as a starting point for calculating future housing needs.
+Since household projections are produced in the same way for all local authorities, they can be used as a common framework for informing local-level policy and planning; they should be seen as a starting point for calculating potential future housing needs.

 4. Quality summary